-The photo below is a Sta-Rite Maxi-E-Therm pool and spa heater.
+The photo above and below is a Sta-Rite Maxi-E-Therm pool and spa heater.
 This heater is my favorite residential gas heater for several reasons:

 1)Note the round combustion chamber - its harder for rats to get inside the enclosed combustion chamber,and its very unlikely for debris to get in exhaust due to its simple but effective design.